Donald Murphy (serial killer): Early crimes

 Murphy was born in Detroit and was later the father of six children.
-Murphy committed his first known crime on February 10, 1967, when he was convicted of "carnal knowledge of a female" and sentenced to six months imprisonment at the Detroit House of Correction, in addition to being fined $1,000.
+Murphy committed his first known crime on February 10, 1967, when he was convicted of "carnal knowledge of a female" (a legal euphemism for rape at the time) and sentenced to six months imprisonment at the Detroit House of Correction, in addition to being fined $1,000.
 Two years later, on July 28, 1969, he was arrested for unarmed bank robbery and sentenced to eight years of federal imprisonment, but was paroled on October 10, 1972.
 Only a year later, he was again arrested for attempting to burgle a business place, and given a one-to-five year term at the Michigan State Prison on February 13, 1974.
 He was paroled 10 months later and remanded to the custody to the U.S. Marshall's Office, completing his prison term on May 12, 1976.

 Murders

-Between the late 1970s and into 1980, a total of 18 people working as prostitutes were killed in and around Detroit.
+Between January and December 1980, a total of 18 young women, multiple of whom working as prostitutes, were killed in Detroit.
+The bodies had all been found between the Detroit river and the city's northwest corner.
 The investigating forces theorized that at least two serial killers were operating in the area, as some victims were killed in different ways and in different locations than others.
 Of the latter murder series, the victims connected to Donald Murphy were as follows: